uspdev/uspdev.github.io/pages/laravel-en.md

 Why?
 Because the Controller is the instance that manages inputs, which are the requests.

 Another situation is when we want to view the information of one object.
 To view one instance, we can pass parameters to the request address.
-For example, we have a book registered as "Quincas Borba", that has an ISBN of "9780195106817".
+For example, we have a book recorded as "Quincas Borba", that has an ISBN of "9780195106817".
 Therefore, we want to set a route that passes the ISBN as a parameter and shows a page with the requested object: `/books/9780195106817`.

 To set this route, we will create a new method called `show($isbn)`, that receives the ISBN of a Book instance.
 It is on Controller that we can elaborate the identification logic for each instance: